 Recognize that there’s a cost to every channel — time, money or both.

 Let’s take owned media.
 Whether it’s the time your people spend in improving your website, writing blog posts for your blog, commissioning expensive infographics to get people talking, editing videos to share on YouTube — or paying for SEO services to get more traffic to your website — you still have to invest time, money or both.

 It’s the same when it comes to earned media.
 Earned media takes effort to develop and leverage at any scale.
 If you want your content to spread through social media and for social discussions to spring up around your products, it means you have to put effort into developing your social media channels.
 You must build your social media profiles, engage with customers, curate content.
-You must also do it consistently, week in and week out.
+And you must also do it consistently, week in and week out.
 You must stick with it.
 Paying attention to your Twitter account once every 5 months won’t do much.

 So before assuming that advertising is more expensive than the other two forms of media, consider ALL the expenses.
 Consider the value of your time and your team’s time, too.

 Most small business owners underestimate the cost of the marketing they do in-house in which they invest precious time.